scholarslab/scholarslab.github.io/collections/_events/event-peter-capuano-methods-chat-2024-11.md

 slug: event-peter-capuano-methods-chat-2024-11
 ---

-Peter Capuano (Director of Literary and Cultural Studies; Faculty Fellow, Center for Digital Research in the Humanities; Professor, Department of English) will join us for an informal conversation about the DH literary analysis methods used in his work.
+Peter Capuano (University of Nebraska-Lincoln Director of Literary and Cultural Studies; Faculty Fellow, Center for Digital Research in the Humanities; Professor, Department of English) will join us for an informal conversation about the DH literary analysis methods used in his work.
 Capuano will be giving a formal talk in the UVA English Department that same day on "On the Mutuality of Method: Distant, Middle, and Close Reading in *Dickens’s Idiomatic Imagination*".

 Capuano's 2023 book *Dickens's Idiomatic Imagination*